Rand-ludtke/rand-dnd/content/sessions/🏴‍☠️ Whispering Cove; Moonlight Pirates’ Secluded Base.md

 ### **Room 6: Treasure Vault**

 - **Description**: The most fortified area in the hideout, with a thick iron door.
 Inside, the room is filled with chests of plundered treasure from numerous raids.
-- **Encounters**: One final guardian, a pirate captain’s bodyguard, defends this room.
+- **Encounters**: One final guardian, a Crystal Golem, defends this room.
 - **Loot**:
     - Gold coins and gems worth 550 gp.
     - **Obsidian Spyglass**: 200 gp.
-    - A magical **Ancient Amulet** that allows water breathing for 10 minutes per day (150 gp).
     - **Cloak of the Mists**: Grants advantage on Stealth checks in dim light or darkness.

 ---